OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     ![Screenshot of Microsoft Teams highlighting the steps to invoke a messaging extension](Images/Exercise2-01.png)

+1. The extension is displayed.
+If the **initialRun** property is set to `true`, the extension is invoked and the results displayed.
+Since the **initialRun** property is `false`, the **description** is displayed.
+Note that the **parameters/description** property is displayed as an input hint in the search box.

     ![Screenshot of Microsoft Teams with the messaging extension for this lab open.](Images/Exercise2-02.png)

+1. Type in the search box.
+After several characters are entered, the messaging extension is called and the results displayed.
+(Search for `sky` to see multiple results.)

     ![Screenshot of Microsoft Teams highlighting a search within a messaging extension](Images/Exercise2-03.png)

+1. Select a result card.
+The selected card is inserted into the message compose area.
+The user can augment the message with text as desired.
+The card/message is not sent until the users selects the send button.

     ![Screenshot of Microsoft Teams displaying the message compose area with a card inserted from a messaging extension](Images/Exercise2-04.png)